We are focusing on the 3 areas that matter most to people with Parkinson's:

 Parkinson’s changes lives.
 From the day of diagnosis, people with Parkinson’s and their loved ones need to know we’re by their side.

-By 2024 Parkinson’s UK will provide personalised information, services and opportunities, to many more people affected by the condition.
+By the end of 2024 Parkinson’s UK will provide personalised information, services and opportunities, to many more people affected by the condition.

 They’ll be able to draw on invaluable support from their peers, and learn more about how exercise and other proven approaches can help them manage their Parkinson’s.